XLiu443/Language-free-Compositional-Action-Generation-via-Decoupling-Refinement/README.md

 # Language-free-Compositional-Action-Generation-via-Decoupling-Refinement

-This repository contains PyTorch implementation for the paper [**"Language-free-Compositional-Action-Generation-via-Decoupling-Refinement"**]
+This repository contains PyTorch implementation for the paper __Language-free-Compositional-Action-Generation-via-Decoupling-Refinement__

 We introduce a novel framework to generate compositional actions without language auxiliaries.
 Our approach consists of three components: Action Coupling, Conditional Action Generation, and Decoupling Refinement.